T-22 Medium

 Enhanced armour:

-T-22 is an armour-focused tank. it trades quite a lot in term of mobility (traverse) and gun (DPM/penetration) in order to gain very strong turret armour, side armour, and a troll upper plate.
+T-22 is an armour-focused tank.
+It trades quite a lot in terms of penetration, aim time, dispersion, and traverse speed (compared to most medium tanks) in order to gain very strong turret armour, side armour, and a troll upper plate.

 Enhanced armour would improve the effective armour: